Folding funnel: Background

 As protein folding process goes through a stochastic search of conformations before reaching its final destination, the vast number of possible conformations is considered irrelevant, while the kinetic traps begin to play a role.
 The stochastic idea of protein intermediate conformations reveals the concept of an “energy landscape” or "folding funnel" in which folding properties are related to free energy and that the accessible conformations of a protein are reduced as it approaches native-like structure.
 The y-axis of the funnel represents the "internal free energy" of a protein: the sum of hydrogen bonds, ion-pairs, torsion angle energies, hydrophobic and solvation free energies.
 The many x-axes represent the conformational structures, and those that are geometrically similar to each other are close to one another in the energy landscape.
 The folding funnel theory is also supported by Peter G Wolynes, Zaida Luthey-Schulten and Jose Onuchic, that folding kinetics should be considered as progressive organization of partially folded structures into an ensemble (a funnel), rather than a serial linear pathway of intermediates.

 Native states of proteins are shown to be thermodynamically stable structures that exist in physiological conditions, and are proven in experiments with ribonuclease by Christian B. Anfinsen (see Anfinsen's dogma).
-It's suggested that because the landscape is encoded by the amino-acid sequence, natural selection has enabled proteins to evolve so that they are able to fold rapidly and efficiently.
+It is suggested that because the landscape is encoded by the amino-acid sequence, natural selection has enabled proteins to evolve so that they are able to fold rapidly and efficiently.
 In a native low-energy structure, there's no competition among conflicting energy contributions, leading to a minimal frustration.
 This notion of frustration is further measured quantitatively in spin glasses, in which the folding transition temperature Tf is compared to the glass transition temperature Tg.
 Tf represents the native interactions in the folded structure and Tg represents the strength of non-native interactions in other configurations.
 A high Tf/Tg ratio indicates a faster folding rate in a protein and fewer intermediates compared to others.
 In a system with high frustration, mild difference in thermodynamic condition can lead to different kinetic traps and landscape ruggedness.